preethamam/Point-Cloud-Annotations-Reviewer/README.md

 - Composite screenshot export (PNG) of both canvases
 - Loop button to loop through the point cloud with delay timer
 - Jump to text box with input point cloud index
+- Left navigation pane with thumbnails for a quick view

 ---